Yoshida, Ray, b. 1930 d. 2009

-Donated 2012 by Ray Yoshida via Terri Yoho of the Kohler Foundation, representing Yoshida's estate and in 2013 by Jennifer Sabas and Shayle Miller, estate executors, then again in 2016 by Shayle Miller.
+Donated 2012 by Ray Yoshida via Terri Yoho of the Kohler Foundation, representing Yoshida's estate and in 2013 and 2015 by Jennifer Sabas and Shayle Miller, estate executors, then again in 2016 by Shayle Miller.

 How to Use this Collection

 - Read the Finding Aid for this collection

-- Use of original papers requires an appointment and is limited to the Archives' Washington D.C. research facility.
+- Use of original papers requires an appointment and is limited to the Archives' Washington D.C.
+Research Center.
 Use of archival audiovisual recordings with no duplicate access copy requires advance notice.
 One box of letters from Jim Nutt is ACCESS RESTRICTED; use requires written permission.
-Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.